 The evolution of the Unity platform

-The company is trying to position itself as a comprehensive AR/VR platform where to build any sort of virtual reality.
+The company is trying to position itself as a comprehensive AR/VR platform were to build any sort of virtual reality.

-This applies to creators as well, which can use Unity as a collaboration tool to interact with each other and improve the content quality as it gets released, thus reducing the development cycle times, to move toward continuous and dymanic content development.
+This also applies to creators, which can use Unity as a collaboration tool to interact with each other and improve the content quality as it gets released, thus reducing the development cycle times to move toward continuous and dynamic content development.

-This is at the core of the Unity platform and philosophy to content.
+This is at the core of the Unity platform and philosophy of content.